Drunk Driving Accident Attorneys in Tulsa, Oklahoma

 Ask for testimonials as proof of this advocacy work, and consult with any prospective law office to make sure they understand the facts of your case and have confidence in your ability to secure a settlement.
 You can also use your consultation time with an attorney to ask about the process of filing a claim, including typical timelines for being awarded a settlement.

-If you've been involved in an accident with a drunk driver, time is of the essence—for both you, the intoxicated driver, and local law enforcement conducting the investigation.
+If you've been involved in an accident with a drunk driver, time is of the essence—for both you, the intoxicated driver, and the local law enforcement conducting the investigation.
 You can improve your own response and the potential strength of your claim by connecting with a local attorney to guide you through this process.